-Conductor James Gaffigan Leads Inaugural Season As General Music Director Of Komische Oper Berlin
+Conductor James Gaffigan Leads Inaugural Season as General Music Director Of Komische Oper Berlin

 POPULAR

-Starting with the 2023/2024 season, American conductor James Gaffigan has been named General Music Director at Komische Oper Berlin this season while continuing in his post as Music Director of Spain's Palau de les Arts Reina Sofía, home to the Orquestra de la Comunitat Valenciana.
+American conductor James Gaffigan is known worldwide for his equal prowess as a conductor of symphony orchestras and opera.
+Starting with the 2023/2024 season, Gaffigan holds the rare distinction of leading two very different top European opera houses, embarking on his new role as General Music Director at Komische Oper Berlin this season while continuing in his post as Music Director of Spain's Palau de les Arts Reina Sofía, home to the Orquestra de la Comunitat Valenciana.

 With Komische Oper Berlin, Gaffigan takes on leadership of the orchestra through summer 2027.
 Speaking to OperaWire on his appointment, Gaffigan commented, "I am proud to be able to shape this institution in the future as General Music Director and a member of the artistic management team, together with the wonderful orchestra and the entire ensemble.
 I am grateful that I have been able to enjoy an intensive education and cultural experience since my early childhood, which would not have been possible without the public education system of the city of New York, since I inherently lacked the means.
 I, therefore, also see my task of giving something back with this gift.
 I'm looking forward to doing that at the Komische Oper Berlin."